ravenusmc/vietnam_war_study/readme.md

 # Issues / Other

 This is not an issue but the way I went about programming this project.
-The first four graph are made in such a way that you really should not do - that is each graph has it's own component.
+The first four graphs are made in such a way that you really should not do - that is each graph has it's own component.
 The rest of the graphs are one component with the data passed to that component through props.
-This was more a learning experience for me.

 # Preview